JLeFevre559/CS350-Clipboard/Documents/Milestone-3/Instructor_3.md

-# Clipboard - Milestone [number] - Project Charter
+# Clipboard - Milestone 3 - Project Charter

-[Replace]Clipboard is a application for scheduling tasks for individuals on a project
+Clipboard is a application for scheduling tasks for individuals on a project

-Milestone 1 is the check point for launching a new project with a clear understanding of the business proposition, scope and priorities of the project, and the technology that will be used to create the desired solution.[Replace]
+Milestone 2 is the check point for the functional prototype, testing the techinal feasiablity of our project in a way that is easy to measure.
+If required we can reframe our scope for this project.

 **Team Github Repo**:  [ClipBoard Repo](../..)